Pursottam6003/question-paper-generator/README.md

 ### Description
 This is a simple javascript based web application which generates a question paper based on the input given by the user.
 The user can select the give the total marks of questions to be generated and the percentage of difficulty level .
 The questions are generated randomly from a database of questions.
 The user can also add questions to the database.
 The user can also download the question paper in pdf format.

+### Live Demo
+Please check the link [Question Paper Generator](https://question-paper-generator.netlify.app/)

+Note : The backend server is hosted on onrender.com so it may take some time to load the questions.
 ### Technologies Used
 * ReactJS
 * NodeJS